reireynoso/block-flix-lab/README.md

 ```
    <button disabled className="item-button">Already in Cart</button>
 ```
 * In the `Header` component, we have a div of "E-Commerce Lab", "Orders", and "Cart".
-By default, when the page loads, ItemsContainer should render with the list of all items fetched from the database.
+By default, when the page loads, `ItemsContainer` should render with the list of all items fetched from the database.
+Clicking on E-Commerce Lab should also render `ItemsContainer`

 * When Cart is clicked, the `CartContainer` component should render with only the items that were added to the cart.
-A "Place Order" button exist which will empty the items in the cart and add the order with items to the list of orders.
+A "Place Order" button is rendered, when clicked, should empty the items in the cart and add the order with items to the list of orders.

+* If nothing is on the cart, we should not be able to place an order.

 * In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
 When this button is clicked, it should remove the specific item from the cart.

 * When Orders is clicked, `OrderContainer` should render a list of previous orders using the `OrderComponent` with the items included using the `OrderItemCard` component.
 (To achieve this, consider setting Order as an array of arrays).

+* If no past orders have been placed, a message should render stating so.

 * In the `Header` component, we also have the `FilterAndSortComponent` that contains both the `SortComponent` and `FilterComponents`.
 This component should only be rendered when you viewing ALL of the items, not when you are viewing the Cart or Orders.